Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Results

-To select a biomedically-relevant digital cohort from social media data, we propose a novel backbone-based filtering method.
-This new method leverages topological features of the KG (see Methods \ref{knowledge network}), encoded in a graph structure called the \emph{metric backbone} (see Methods \ref{backbone}), to reveal which users engage with the central knowledge structure of a community.
-We identify the subset of users whose posts contribute to at least one edge on the metric backbone.
+To select a biomedically-relevant digital cohort from social media data, we present a novel filtering method.
+It leverages KG redundancy to reveal which users engage with the central knowledge structure of a community, as characterized by the \emph{metric backbone} of KGs (Section \ref{backbone}).
+Specifically, we identify the subset of users whose posts contribute to at least one edge on the metric backbone.
 We refer to these users as \emph{backbone contributors} throughout this paper.
 In other words, to obtain the set of backbone contributors, we exclude users whose posts do not contain the co-occurrence of a pair of terms associated with least one edge on the metric backbone.

-We present an example that illustrates the overall workflow, shown in Figure \ref{fig:method schema}.
-The pipeline begins with constructing the medical dictionary and ends with identifying the backbone contributors.
-In the example, there are five users (labeled A through E) in total; among them, three (A, D, and E) are backbone contributors, constituting 60\% of the total.
-A higher proportion of backbone contributors indicates a more focused discourse with respect to the chosen dictionary.
+Figure \ref{fig:method schema} illustrates the overall workflow.
+The pipeline begins with tagging social media posts with the medical dictionary and ends with identifying the backbone contributors.
+In the example, there are five users (labeled A through E) in total; among them, three (A, D, and E) are backbone contributors, constituting 60\% of the total in this example.
+Our hypothesis is that a higher proportion of backbone contributors indicates a more focused discourse with respect to the chosen dictionary.
+In other words, if a cohort of social media users is actively engaged with a target biomedical terminology (as captured by a dictionary), we expect them to use the key associations concurrently as term co-occurrences (here, in social media posts).
+Our assumption is that key associations are those that form shortest paths in the KG and thus captured by the metric backbone.
+The results presented in sections \ref{result:different sites} and \ref{compare filter methods} below strongly support the hypothesis and assumption.
+See the pseudo-code for the proposed digital cohort filtering method based on the metric backbone in Supplementary Material section A.